-The Transplant Pregnancy Registry is an ongoing research study focused on the effects of pregnancy on transplant recipients and the effects of immunosuppressive medications on fertility and pregnancy outcomes.
+The Transplant Pregnancy Registry International (TPRI) is an ongoing research study focused on the effects of pregnancy on transplant recipients and the effects of immunosuppressive medications on fertility and pregnancy outcomes.
 A unique feature of this study is the long-term follow-up of the participants.
-The TPR provides information to transplant recipients contemplating post-transplant parenthood and to the healthcare providers who care for them.
+The TPRI provides information to transplant recipients contemplating post-transplant parenthood and to the healthcare providers who care for them.

-In 2013, the NTPR joined Gift of Life Institute and is now housed at the Gift of Life Donor Program in Philadelphia.
-In 2016, the NTPR was renamed the Transplant Pregnancy Registry International (TPR) to reflect that participation has been expanded to include any eligible recipient in the world.
-In 2016, the NTPR celebrated its 25th anniversary and stands as the longest-running voluntary pregnancy registry of its type in the world.
+In 2013, the NTPR joined Gift of Life Institute and is now housed at the Gift of Life Donor Program in Philadelphia (401 N 3rd Street, Philadelphia, PA 19123).
+In 2016, the NTPR was renamed the Transplant Pregnancy Registry International (TPRI) to reflect that participation has been expanded to include any eligible recipient in the world.
+This year, the TPRI celebrates its 30th anniversary and stands as the longest-running voluntary pregnancy registry of its type in the world.
 Some of our early participants are now grandparents!

-Support for the TPR is provided by the Transplant Foundation, grants from manufacturers of immunosuppressive medications and private donations.
+Support for the TPRI is provided by the Transplant Foundation, grants from manufacturers of immunosuppressive medications and private donations.